Semai people

 The Semai (also known as Mai Semai or Sengoi Hik) are a semi-sedentary ethnic group living in the center of the Malay Peninsula in Southeast Asia, known especially for their nonviolence.
+This characterization was made by Robert Knox Dentan, an anthropologist who studied the Semai in the 1960s, though he offered a more nuanced view after subsequent fieldwork.
 They speak Semai, an Austroasiatic language closely related to Temiar, spoken by Temiars nearby.
 The Semai are bordered by the Temiars to the north and the Jah Hut to the South.
 The Semai belong to the Senoi group, and are one of the largest indigenous ethnic group in the Peninsula and the largest of the Senoi group.
 Most Semai subsist by cultivating grain crops, hunting, and fishing.

 Origins

 It is thought that the Semai are the descendants of the original population of Southeast Asia, arriving on the Malay peninsula approximately sometime during 8000 to 6000 BC.
-According to Keene State College's Orang Asli Archive, in 1991 there were 26,627 Semai and according to the Center for Orang Asli Concern in 2000 there were 34,248 Semai living on the Malay Peninsula.
+According to Keene State College's Orang Asli Archive, in 1991 there were 26,627 Semai and according to the Center for Orang Asli Concerns in 2000 there were 34,248 Semai living on the Malay Peninsula.
 This number has increased in recent years with the advent of better nutrition as well as improved sanitation and healthcare practices.
 These numbers, however, do not include other peoples of Semai or mixed descent, most of whom have assimilated into other cultures and have abandoned their ancestral tribal lands in order to seek better employment and education opportunities, especially in the larger cities.

 A genetic study conducted in 1995 by a team of biologists from the National University of Singapore has shown a close relationship between the Semai and the Khmer of Cambodia.
 This is in line with the linguistic situation of the Semai, whose language belongs to the Mon-Khmer family.
 Furthermore, the Semai seem to be more closely related to the Javanese than to their Malay neighbors on the peninsula.
 The Malays are thought to have arrived on the peninsula approximately 1000 years after the Semai, at first trading peacefully with them.
 However, when the Malays created kingdoms and converted to Islam, this relationship changed.
 The Malays began considering the Semai as "despised pagans" and sanctioned murdering Semai adults and kidnapping young children.
 Several Malaysian state governments have religious agencies that have programs to convert the Semai to Islam.